Dry Eyes & Blurry Vision

 Dry eye disease, also called dry eye, is a condition where your tears can’t effectively hydrate your eyes, leading to discomfort.
 Without enough moisture, you can experience several uncomfortable symptoms.

-Dry eye disease can cause blurry vision, eye fatigue, burning sensations, watery eyes, and even difficulty driving at night.
+Dry eye disease can cause blurry vision, eye fatigue, burning sensations, watery eyes, light sensitivity, and even difficulty driving at night.
 Additional symptoms of dry eye include red eyes, gritty eyes, and light sensitivity.

 Dry eye occurs when issues arise in your tear film.
 Your tear film consists of 3 layers (mucus, water, and oil) that work together to keep your eyes clean, protected, and free of debris.
 When one or more layers of your tear film experience problems, it can lead to dry eyes.